 - What should I consider in order to make sure my beneficiaries receive what I intend them to?

-- How do I choose the right person to be my executor?
+- How do I choose the right person to be my executor of estate?

 - Are there any tax implications involved in making a will or creating an estate plan?